Regional Museum, Bydgoszcz: Open-air museum of industrial architecture

-In autumn 2007, the museum in Bydgoszcz took over under its supervision a complex of Nazi-factory buildings, located in the forest, in the south-east of the city.
-The ensemble was built during World War II in order to produce explosives and ammunition for the German war effort.
-It was manned by thousands of prisoners of war and forced laborers from all over Europe, under the supervision of German specialists.
+In autumn 2007, the museum in Bydgoszcz took over a complex of Nazi-factory buildings, located in the forest, in the south-east of the city.
+The ensemble of buildings was built during World War II in order to produce explosives and ammunition for the German war effort.
+The complex used the forced labor of thousands of prisoners of war from all over Europe, under the supervision of German specialists.

 The most valuable part of the complex is NGL-Betrieb, where the nitroglycerin plant stands.
 The individual buildings are still preserved and connected by a near-2 km long network of overground and underground tunnels.
 In 2009–2011, a project was launched to revive the area, called Open-air museum of industrial architecture with an underground tourist route and the museum of Armaments Works DAG Fabrik Bromberg.
 The outcome of the programme was the creation of the Exploseum, an open-air museum of industrial architecture combined with a museum of 20th century technology.